Basant in Lahore 2026: Free Transport, New Safety Rules & What You Need to Know

 This is where the government’s approach gets genuinely innovative.
 Instead of chasing violations after dangerous kites reach consumers, they’re regulating manufacturing at the source.

 According to Punjab commerce and local government guidelines, all kite makers must now register, use approved materials, and maintain sales records.
 The objective is to stop hazardous strings before they enter circulation.
+Research from WHO’s road safety framework supports supply-side interventions as a primary prevention strategy for event-related injuries.

 3. Mobility Management Infrastructure